jpditri/logseq-cli-browser/README.md

 - `b` - Go back to previous page
 - `e` - Edit current page in your default editor
 - `:q` - Return to page list (or quit if already in list view)

+### Chat Commands

+- `:chat` - enter interactive chat prompt (conversation panel below or on right)
+- Prefix your message with `/insert ` to have the AI response inserted at the current cursor location; otherwise the response is displayed in the chat panel only.

 ### Environment Variables